-In 1948, a few short years after WWII concluded and as the Cold War began, a young man named Elmer Kyle had big dreams of taking the Christian gospel to the U.S.S.R.
+In 1948, a few short years after WWII concluded and as the Cold War began, a young man named Elmer Kile had big dreams of taking the Christian gospel to the U.S.S.R.

-So Kyle took action.
-He bought a van, converted it into a portable chapel, and set out through the labyrinth of New York City streets and boroughs.
+So Kile took action.
+He bought a truck and trailer, converted them into a portable chapel, and set out through the labyrinth of New York City streets and boroughs.
 He named his venture the "Go Ye Chapel," and before long this pioneering work led to churches with permanent congregations in New York City, Long Island, and New Jersey.

-Now, more than 70 years and a name change later, Orchard Group continues to establish new churches in New York, and has expanded to places all over the world that share much in common with New York City: places of significant density (population), diversity (ethnic makeup), disparity (wealth gap), and difficulty (fewer churches per capita).
+Now, more than 70 years and a name change later, Orchard Group continues to establish new churches in New York, and has expanded to places all over the world that share much in common with New York City: places of population density, ethnic diversity, economic disparity, and spiritual difficulty.